City Utility Assessments

 Ultimately all areas of Cape Coral are designated for the utility expansion project.
 In any case you should bear these costs in mind when you plan on buying a house in the northern area.
 Thus, you have to be aware that the building cost will be increased because of the above mentioned installations and you will still have to eventually pay the city's utility expansion fees after you are finished building.

 The southern sections of Cape Coral are now connected to city utilities.
 In general, you can say that SW and SE addresses are connected while most of the NE and NW addresses are not.
+The area "North 2" has now been connected to city water.
 The difference between the SW and SE areas is that lots in the SE often do not have any unpaid or open assessments, whereas lots in the SW usually carry a remaining assessment on them.
 We can find out for you the exact amounts of any open assessments by placing an inquiry with the city.

 This of course will be done before you make an offer.
 Due to the different times when the southern sections got connected the owners accordingly started paying their assessments (6 months after the expansion is done you have to be connected and will pay the first amount with the property taxes in that respective year).